ldaniels528/trifecta/README.md

 ## Status

 I'm currently using _Verify_ as part of my daily development workflow, and the application itself is undergoing heavy development as I define (and at times redefine) its API and command sets.
 As such, new commands will appear, and older commands may be merged with a newer command or disappear altogether.
 I apologize in advance if a command you were fond of has been removed, and if there isn't a suitable replacement command, drop me a note, and perhaps I'll re-add the unit of functionality.

+**NOTE**: There are a set of hidden commands called _undocumented_ commands.
+These commands are hidden either because they are experimental, work-in-progress, or not yet fully implemented, so use them at your own risk!
+To retrieve a list of these _undocumented_ commands, use the `undoc` command.

 <a name="Development"></a>
 ## Development